 Equipping scientists with data for drug discovery

 The fundamental role of RPM is to improve the quality of data and information flow to deliver timely, effective and safe care.
 Data from RPM applications can be uploaded to Electronic Patient Records (EPR), which can be used to provide a complete medical history and real-time information source to support early diagnoses.
-Furthermore, this data can be anonymised, aggregated and used to analyse patterns within a disease and inform clinical research aimed at drug discovery and disease prevention.
-Gaining insights from anonymised patient data may allow for faster vaccine development and new treatments, not just for Covid-19, but also for other diseases.
+Furthermore, this data can be de-identified and anonymised, aggregated and used to analyse patterns within a disease and inform clinical research aimed at drug discovery and disease prevention.
+Gaining insights from de-identified and anonymised patient data may allow for faster vaccine development and new treatments, not just for Covid-19, but also for other diseases.